Chapter 5 - Replication

 Setting Up New Followers #

-New followers can be added to an existing cluster for reasons such as to replace a failed node, or to add an additional replica.
+New followers can be added to an existing cluster to replace a failed node, or to add an additional replica.
 The next question is how to ensure the new follower has an accurate copy of the leader's data?

 Two options that are not sufficient are: